 The Gender and Diversity Hub brings together the wide and exceptional expertise on gender and diversity that is available at Utrecht University.
 We are in a unique position to address the growing need for collaboration between interdisciplinary research and societal partners.
 The Gender and Diversity Hub of Utrecht University joins forces with societal partners to solve complex gender and diversity issues, as well as to develop strategies for implementing diversity in order to achieve societal inclusion and change.
 The Gender and Diversity Hub is part of research expertise area Institutions for Open Societies.

-Diversity at Utrecht University
+Equality, Diversity and Inclusion at Utrecht University

 Utrecht University stimulates diversity and inclusion within education, research and the organisation.
 A diverse community of students and teachers contributes to an inspiring and challenging learning environment.
 In addition, this is a good preparation for working in a pluriform society.
 Diversity enriches the academic debate and contributes to an intensive cooperation and exchange with social organisations.
 Utrecht University considers it important to contribute to bridging opposites and creating equal opportunities for all.
 More information here